 So the thing is, more is caught than taught as a homeschool mama.
-Darn it.
-But it’s true.
+(Darn it.
+But it’s true.)

-With a vision.
+1. Homeschool with a vision.

 And our underlying vision, for our homeschools and our personal visions, influences how our children receive what they receive from us.